ebaybasics/SignalCraft/docs/README.md

 ## 🔍 Features

 - Fetch and analyze ETF data across multiple timeframes
-- Compute key indicators like CMF and RSI (more coming: MACD, BBANDS, etc.)
+- Compute key indicators like CMF, RSI, MACD, OBV — and passthroughs like Volume and Relative Volume
 - Modular structure: easily extend with your own logic
 - Summarize top/bottom ETFs by money flow and momentum
 - Fully configurable via `config.py`
 - Clean output saved as `marketData.csv` for use in GPT prompts or dashboards
+- Plug-and-play data layer: swap out yFinance with another API easily

 ---